Khan/wonder-blocks/.changeset/small-rockets-repeat.md

 "@khanacademy/wonder-blocks-data": minor
 ---

-Change `Result<TData>` error status so that error field is an error object, not a string
+Changed `Result<TData>` error status so that error field is an error object, not a string